- Rights & Responsibilities a Tenant has when Signing a Lease

 Legally Justified Reasons for Breaking a Lease Early Under Florida Law

-There are several reasons a tenant can legally break a lease.
+There are several reasons tenants can legally break a lease.
 As a Florida landlord, you need to be aware of the following:

 The Tenant is Starting an Active Military Duty